 Today the best nootropics or “smart drugs” (drugs, dietary supplements, or herbal extracts that enhance brain function or/and protect the brain from neurodegenerative disease) become more and more popular.

 But the term “nootropic” is too broad and blanket and doesn’t give any clear information on the effectiveness and real value of a drug.

 Nowadays there are literally tons of brand names available on the market that can easily misguide you in your efforts to find the best solution for your needs.

-Even spending a tremendous amount of time browsing the internet, reading research papers and studies might not provide you the most up-to-date information on the most effective smart drugs.
+Even spending a tremendous amount of time browsing the internet, reading research papers and studies might not provide you with the most up-to-date information on the most effective smart drugs.

-Besides, nootropics vary in their effectiveness.
+Besides, the best nootropics vary in their effectiveness.

 Some have delicate and cumulative effects.
 And you have to go through a full course to feel any positive results.

 Some provide acute effects right after intake.